 We will leave early in the morning for Mole National Park.
 The journey to the north will take around 5 hours.
 Upon arrival, you will check into the hotel located in the centre of the national park.
-Currently, it is the only standing hotel to be surrounded by the natural habitat of wildlife in the national park.
 After getting settled the group will have lunch and can relax and/or take a dip in the pool.

 In the afternoon, your group will climb atop the jeep for a 2 hour safari.
 Keep your eyes peeled for all the wildlife and creatures that reside in Mole National Park!
-After finishing the jeep-top safari you will go back to the hotel for the evening meal.
 Once night falls, we will head to the nearby village of Larabanga to participate in some traditional drumming and dancing of the Northern Region.